tedivm/stash-docs/API.rst

 *setLogger($logger)*

-Sets a \PSR\Log\LoggerInterface style logging client to enable the tracking of errors.
+Sets a PSR LoggerInterface style logging client to enable the tracking of errors.

 setNamespace